FranciscoBarreira/MovieNight/README.md

 - all the links in the nav and footer are working correctly (the facebook link may be removed by facebook as they tend to delete 'fake' business pages)

-- Users can subscribe to the newsletter and it will show on MailChimp
+- Users can subscribe to the newsletter

 - Users can leave a suggestion and they will receive a confirmation email.
 Movie night will also get an email with the inquiry from the user.
 All of the process has been tested and is working correctly.